clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

   };
 ```

-Now if we pass in either `isOpen` or `setIsOpen` to our Modal component, TypeScript will complain at us.
-If you have a TypeScript plug-in for your editor or IDE you should also get a warning on the Modal declaration:
+Now if we pass in only `isOpen` or only `setIsOpen` to our Modal component TypeScript will complain at us.
+This is a helpful feature for other people on our team who will be using our component to make sure they're using it correctly.

-_TODO: add screenshot of TS error in VS Code_

 ### Preventing misuse of the dialog when forwarding a ref to it